calee0219/NS-hw2/Group_32/Project_code/README.md

     data collection, we do the voting for the final result.

 ## Anything interesting you find or problems you encounter in the whole process
+- The sample testcase for Security.xml is last of Event.
+This made us difficult to predict the result from it.
+- There are Chinese charactor in Wireshark.json.
+This made the json file difficult to read and will error on decoding by default.
+- The training data is large.
+It makes my computer out of storage space.
+- Wireshark has a lot of feature.
+To dicided which is useful for us is a lot of works.